Manteca junior Calderon steps into starring role

 The Tower

-Manteca catcher Na’ima Calderon tags out Oakdale’s Jayci Volonte at the plate for the second out in the top of the third inning Friday (photo contributed by SEAN KAHLER)
+Manteca catcher Na’ima Calderon tags out Oakdale’s Jayci Volonte at the plate for the second out in the top of the third inning of their Valley Oak League game.
+(Photo contributed by Sean Kahler)

-Since the age of 4 Na’ima Calderon has involved her life with the sport of softball.
+Since the age of 4, Manteca High junior Na’ima Calderon has centered her life around the sport of softball.

-A rising junior in a stacked Manteca softball team she has been on varsity all four years.
+A rising junior in a stacked Manteca softball dugout, Calderon has been a fixture on the varsity team since her freshman year.

-Softball isn’t an easy sport; it takes preparation, grit, and hustle to be on top of the game, and Na’ima strives to apply all three of these traits.
+Softball isn’t an easy sport; it takes preparation, grit, and hustle to be on top of the game, and Calderon strives to apply all three of these traits.

-Fellow teammate Malaya Garza states “Na'ima personality is one of her biggest traits she's someone you go to for extra help or to get motivation from.”
+Fellow teammate Maleiah Garza said, “Na'ima’s personality is one of her biggest traits.
+She's someone you go to for extra help or to get motivation from.”

-The tower caught up with Na’ima to learn more about her motivation and what to come for the following year.
+The Tower caught up with Calderon to learn more about her motivation and what to come for the following year.

-NC: I started playing when I was 4, my mom put me and my sisters in tee ball, and I loved the game so much I continued to play.
+Na’ima Calderon: I started playing when I was 4.
+My mom put me and my sisters in tee ball, and I loved the game so much I continued to play.

 NC: My sophomore year was definitely better than my freshman year; this is when I started to get more comfortable and really started to produce and make an impact on my team.